ipfs-inactive/npm-go-ipfs-dep/README.md

 ```

 ### Using local IPFS daemon as the package download url

-Can be specified in `package.json` with a field `go-ipfs.version`, eg:
+The url to download the binaries from can be specified by adding a field `go-ipfs.distUrl` field to your `package.json`, eg:

 ```json
 "go-ipfs": {